 Explore equity too

-Remember that while your credit score will be an influence, investors may also be focused on how much they believe in the product, the business plan or the business leaders themselves.
+Remember that while your credit score will be an influence, investors may also focus on how much they believe in your product, your business plan or you personally as the business’ leader.

-Being aware of your rating, and making conscious efforts to maintain or change it, could play an important role in keeping your business one step ahead of the game.
+Being aware of your rating, and making conscious efforts to maintain or change it, could be crucial in ensuring your business stays one step ahead of the game.